• Skip to primary navigation

 Reduce Environmental Toxins

 The amount of toxins we’re exposed to every day is astounding, and many of them we don’t even think about!
-Unfortunately, a lot of them can affect our reproductive health.
+Unfortunately, the vast majority of them can affect our reproductive health.

 – Unless they’re soy or beeswax, it’s best to stay away from candles and air fresheners.
-Instead, opt for a diffuser with essential oils.
+If you have to have something going, opt for a diffuser with essential oils.

 – Use wool dryer balls with essential oils instead of dryer sheets, or opt for free and clear.